Nebraska Department of Environment and Energy

 • Lindsay: A 25–kilowatt solar array was installed on a family farm.

-• Lindsay: A 25–kilowatt solar–powered pivot irrigation system (100 panels) was installed on a family Farm near Lindsay.
+• Lindsay: A 25–kilowatt solar–powered pivot irrigation system (100 panels) was installed on a family farm near Lindsay.

 • Lyons: A 4.2–kilowatt photovoltaic system was installed on the Nebraska Renewable Energy Systems energy farm by Lyons.